trevarj/trevarj.github.io/posts/IRC_With_ERC_and_ZNC.md

 Now, when someone mentions you while you're away, once you log in again you will see these mentions in a nice little buffer.

+It's nice to set `SetDetachedClientOnly` for the entry as well, so that the *mentions buffer only appears when you reattach!

 -------------------------------------------------------------------------------

 Another caveat is that you must enable the